tcolar/goed/Readme.md

 For ITerm2 those settingw work best:
   - Under preferences / pointer, disable right click context menu.
-  - Under prefs / pfofiles / default / terminal set term type to "xterm-256color"
+  - Under prefs / profiles / default / terminal set term type to "xterm-256color"

-#### Terminal backends
+#### Terminal frontends
 The eventing support in terminals varies immensely, some don't support mouse events, some only support some CTRL, ALT sequences and almost none support any type of advanced chording.

-For this reason there alternative terminal frontens see [cmd/](cmd/) The default backend is goed-tcell(terminal), but there are also implmentations goed-termbox(terminal) and goed-wde (GUI).
+For this reason there are alternative terminal frontends see [cmd/](cmd/) The default frontend is goed-tcell(terminal), but there are other implementations goed-termbox (terminal) and goed-wde (GUI) that can be built with build.sh.

 For the GUI version, there is a builtin font (LiberationMono) but you can specify the path to a different one in `~/.goed/config.toml`, just make sure it's monospace